MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/winnt.md

 ---
 title: winnt
-description: Reference article for winnt, which is deprecated, and is not guaranteed to be supported in future releases of Windows.
+description: Reference article for winnt command that is deprecated and might not be supported in future releases of Windows. ms.topic: reference ms.author: jgerend

-ms.topic: reference
-ms.assetid: 3bf6e792-befb-435c-8fa3-940a45a98adb
-ms.author: jgerend
 author: JasonGerend
-manager: mtillman
-ms.date: 10/16/2017
+ms.date: 04/01/2023
 ---

 # winnt

+Applies to: Windows Server (All supported versions)

-Winnt is deprecated, and is not guaranteed to be supported in future releases of Windows.
+The winnt command is deprecated and might not be supported in future releases of Windows.

 This tool is included in Windows Server 2003.
-For more information, see [Winnt](/previous-versions/orphan-topics/ws.10/cc755763(v=ws.10)).
+For more information, see [Winnt](/previous-versions/orphan-topics/ws.10/cc755763(v=ws.10))